July events in France

 Mondial Air Ballons, Chambley Aerodrome, Grand-Est

-If there’s one thing worth waking up early for it’s seeing hundreds of hot-air balloons filling an early morning sky, as it does every day at the Mondial Air Ballons in Meurthe-et-Moselle.
-From 21-30 July, visitors can watch the balloons take off each morning at 6.15am and in the evenings at 6.30pm.
+If there's one thing worth waking up early for it's seeing hundreds of hot-air balloons filling an early morning sky, as it does every day at the Mondial Air Ballons in Meurthe-et-Moselle.
+From 26 July to 4 August, visitors can watch the balloons take off each morning at 6.15am and in the evenings at 6.30pm.
 There are also air workshops where you can learn about astronomy and meteorology, among other things and after dark, you can enjoy group star observations, and a mesmerising night-time balloon show.

 Nice Jazz Festival, Nice, Provence-Alpes-Côte d'Azur